uthpalaherath/uthpalaherath.github.io/_posts/2020-01-03-Markdown-Tutorial.md

   - latex
   - gradschool
 header:
-  teaser: /images/Markdown-Tutorial/image.jpg
+  teaser: /images/2020-01-03-Markdown-Tutorial/image.jpg
 ---
+{: .notice--primary}
 *This is a tutorial on creating visually appealing documents with Markdown and then converting them into Latex for further processing or exporting them as Pdf's.
 It uses the packages Pandoc and Pdflatex.*

 # Introduction

 Throughout the last couple of years I've been trying to figure out the best way to keep my notes organized.
 For notes I take on paper, I keep them in folders for each project or class.
 Sometimes I keep physical note books for that as well.
 Here, we will focus on the most recent method I started using to organize my **digital notes**.
 I have tried a multitude of programs ranging from plain text files to softwares like the ever so popular Evernote [^1].
 However, none of them worked for me.
 Text files aren't capable of keeping images and tables etc. but that's what they are there for - to save plain text.
 Evernote fares much better in that aspect since it can store images, tables and all that.
 However, the main issues with Evernote is that it cannot handle advance formatting such as Latex formulas and it also doesn't allow exporting the documents to other formats.
 Markdown, on the other hand, can do all that and much more.

 Markdown is a simple text syntax that is very portable and has rich formatting.
 You could use any text editor to write Markdown and you can save it anywhere.
 It is very straightforward and easy to learn.
 For example, hashtags define titles and control their sizes.  "# Title" gives a title. "## Subtitle" would be a little smaller, "### Sub-subtitle" would be even smaller and so on.
 Typing in a "-" , "+" or "*" before any item automatically generates bulleted lists.
 You could use numbers instead for numbered lists in a similar manner.
-I won't dive into how to write in Markdown in this tutorial but here are two tutorials that teache you how to do that:
+I won't dive into how to write in Markdown in this tutorial but here are two tutorials that teaches you how to do that:

 1. <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>
 2. <http://support.typora.io/Markdown-Reference/>

 Just remember to save your file in the **.md** format.

 One of the major reasons I switched to Markdown is the ability to write in-line formulas.
-Markdown follows a syntax similar to Latex where "$$" is used to enclose the formula.
+Markdown follows a syntax similar to Latex where "\$$" is used to enclose the formula.
 This format is preserved when Markdown is exported to a Latex file.

 <u>Examples:</u>